tacaly/jobhunt/README.md

 Yet another Job-hunting desktop software, written in Rust.
 Works out of the box, no configuration required.
 You have full control of your data, with no concerns about security.

-Stop searching for a job when your union or govement tells you to constantly, let JobHunt do it for you.
+Stop searching for a job when your union or government tells you to constantly, let JobHunt do it for you.
 Automatically!
+Be free to do whatever you want, while the AI-software finds and applies for the jobs all on its own.
+No matter what you do and what you want, it can find the job by filter or by your custom liking.

+Find a mentor or someone who are like you and copy they filters, so you can find the job you want more easy!
+It has never been this simple to get things done in time and on point.
+You don't even have to do anything to begin, simply give the software your CV and a cover letter.
+And watch the magic happen.

+## No more!

+- Job Hunting - searching manually
+- Applying for 2-10 times a week and wasting important time.
+- Wrting cover letters or re-writing your CV.
+- Siging up for job hunting websites

 ## Dependencies

-Mobile versions use Flutter.
+Versions use Flutter.

 ## Raw steps to build